Tax filing for New to Canada

 What do newcomers to Canada need to know about filing taxes?

-If you have a home, a spouse or common-law partner, or dependents in Canada, you are considered a resident for tax purposes in Canada by the Canadian Revenue Agency (CRA).
+If you have a home, a spouse or common-law partner, or dependants in Canada, you’re considered a resident in Canada for tax purposes by the Canadian Revenue Agency (CRA).
 This means you should file your taxes for the entire year or part of the tax year you’ve lived in Canada.

-The amount you have to pay on your Canadian taxes depends on your total income, your deductions, and your family situation as well as what province you are in.
+The amount you have to pay on your Canadian personal income taxes depends on your total income, deductions, family situation, and the province or territory you live in.
+Use our personal income tax calculator to get a free tax estimate.

 Tax filing deadlines